Draw an energy-level diagram, similar to Figure 38.21, for the He... | Channels for Pearson+

 Energy-Level Diagrams

-Energy-level diagrams visually represent the allowed energy states of an atom or ion and the transitions between them.
-Each horizontal line represents an energy level, with the vertical distance indicating energy differences.
-These diagrams help in understanding the possible transitions and the corresponding emissions, making it easier to predict the spectral lines produced by the ion.
+Energy-level diagrams visually represent the allowed energy states of electrons in an atom.
+Each horizontal line corresponds to a specific energy level, labeled with its quantum number (n) and energy (En).
+These diagrams help illustrate transitions between energy levels, which are fundamental to understanding atomic spectra and electron behavior.

 Recommended video: